AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

 If the tree is not empty, the method begins comparing values - starting with the headnode - by entering a while loop that continues until the value has been inserted.

 Inside the while loop, the method first checks if a new level has to be created in the tree.
 This is necessary if the node is not yet inserted, and the array does not have capacity to store nodes deeper than CurrentNode.
-Inserted being false implies the need for indeces at $(2 \cdot \operatorname{Index})+1$ (if ValueToInsert is to be the left child of CurrentNode) or $(2 \cdot \operatorname{Index})+2$ (if ValueToInsert is to be the right child of CurrentNode).
+Inserted being false implies the need for indices at $(2 \cdot \operatorname{Index})+1$ (if ValueToInsert is to be the left child of CurrentNode) or $(2 \cdot \operatorname{Index})+2$ (if ValueToInsert is to be the right child of CurrentNode).
 As the loop only runs when this condition is met, and $(2 \cdot \operatorname{Index})+1 < (2 \cdot \operatorname{Index})+2$, it is sufficient to check if the length of the tree array is $<(2 \cdot \operatorname{Index})+1$.
 In the case that this is true, a new level must be created.

 To create a new level, a NewTree array of size $2\cdot\operatorname{len(self.Tree)}+1$ must be created and all the values from the previous array must inserted into this new array.
 The new size is set to $2\cdot\operatorname{len(self.Tree)}+1$ due to the exponential nature of tree growth.

 The method then checks if it can insert the new node by checking four conditions.
 If ValueToInsert is greater than, or less than or equal to the value of the current node and the right or left child is None, it creates a new Node and assigns it to the right or left child.
 If the right or left child is not None, it updates CurrentNode and Index to point to the right or left child and continues with the next iteration of the while loop.

-### Pitfalls of the array implimentatoon:
+### Pitfalls of the array implementation:

-Now that the insert method is defined, memory efficiency problems of the array implimentation become clear.
+Now that the insert method is defined, memory efficiency problems of the array implementation become clear.
 Consider the below code to create a BinaryTree object, insert values and print the resulting array:

 ```python
 Tree = BinaryTree()